Carbon tetrachloride: Refrigerants

 Prior to the Montreal Protocol, large quantities of carbon tetrachloride were used to produce the chlorofluorocarbon refrigerants R-11 (trichlorofluoromethane) and R-12 (dichlorodifluoromethane).
 However, these refrigerants play a role in ozone depletion and have been phased out.
 Carbon tetrachloride is still used to manufacture less destructive refrigerants.

 Fumigant

 Carbon tetrachloride was widely used as a fumigant to kill insect pests in stored grain.
-It was employed in a mixture known as 80/20, that was 80% carbon tetrachloride and 20% Carbon disulfide.
+It was employed in a mixture known as 80/20, that was 80% carbon tetrachloride and 20% carbon disulfide.
 The United States Environmental Protection Agency banned its use in 1985.

+Another carbon tetrachloride fumigant preparation mixture contained acrylonitrile.
+Carbon tetrachloride reduced the flammability of the mixture.
+Most common trade names for the preparation were Acritet, Carbacryl and Acrylofume.
+The most common preparation, Acritet, was prepared with 34 percent acrylonitrile and 66 percent carbon tetrachloride.